 - Do I need an attorney if I'm getting divorced?

-It’s advisable you consult an attorney.
+It’s advisable you consult a divorce attorney in Fort Lauderdale.
 Sometimes divorce cases involve complex matters such as physical and emotional abuse, child custody and child visitation, spousal support, and division of assets, which you may not be able to figure out on your own.
 The attorney can discuss the legal aspects of your particular divorce case and answer any ongoing questions you may have.
 Divorce can also bring to the surface feelings of anger and resentment.
-An attorney can take a look at the facts more objectively and ensure your your rights and the rights of your children are fully protected.
+An attorney can take a look at the facts more objectively and ensure your rights and the rights of your children are fully protected.

 - What are the legal grounds for obtaining a divorce in Florida?